ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_connection.rst

 | ntlm           | Yes                 | No                         |
 +----------------+---------------------+----------------------------+

 Unless otherwise specified, the default authentication protocol used is ``negotiate`` which relies on the ``pyspnego`` library.
-See :ref:`requirements <ansible_collections.microsoft.ad.guide_ldap_connection.requirements>` for more information on how to install this requirement.
+See :ref:`requirements <ansible_collections.microsoft.ad.docsite.guide_ldap_connection.requirements>` for more information on how to install this requirement.

 Any protocol that does not support encryption must either be used with LDAPS or StartTLS or they must explicitly disable the encryption checks.
 Disabling encryption is not recommended as it will send the credentials without any protection and any of the data exchanged can be seen by anyone.
 It also requires the target server to allow unencrypted connections as they can reject unprotected connections.